-Since many of us have been working from home due to the pandemic, there’s been a rise in extra costs we normally wouldn’t have.
-These include heating, electricity, buying office equipment, and so on.
+Since many of us worked from home due to the pandemic, there was a rise in extra costs.
+These included heating, electricity, buying office equipment, and so on.

-Although the coffee is infinite and the slippers are fluffy, WFH has increased expenses for many families which is something HMRC might be able to help with.
+Although the coffee was infinite and the slippers were fluffy, WFH increased expenses for many families which was something HMRC decided to help with.

 Good question!
 No, you can’t claim both.
 The reason for that is that these two allowances, although they seem very similar, are different in who they serve.
 Here’s how.

 The Home Office Allowance is specifically for self-employed people who work out of their home, which includes those who file a Self Assessment.
 Try and do some calculations beforehand so you know what to expect.